-A DAC policy may include exceptions to the basic policy for access by administrators or other forms of special authorization.
-These rules should be covered under FDP_ACF.1.3.
+A MAC policy may include exceptions to the basic policy for access by authorized administrators or other forms of special authorization.
+These rules should be covered under 5.1.18.3.

-The ST must list the attributes that are used by the DAC policy for access decisions.
+The ST must list the attributes that are used by the MAC policy for access decisions.
 These attributes may include permission bits, access control lists, and object ownership.